ShiyuFan0820/Cheapest-Flight-Ticket-Finder/Notes/Note_1_DataManager.md

 <img width="351" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/ed9d5f17-f992-4e16-9653-1f0877b7b195">
 </div>

-This Data Manager class is responsible for getting and updating information in the Google Sheets with Sheety API.
+This Data Manager class is responsible for getting and updating information in the Google Sheet with Sheety API.

 **Step 1.
-Getting city data in the Google Sheets by using Sheety.**
+Getting city data in the Google Sheet by using Sheety.**

 ```py
 import requests